 Yau Ma Tei

-✔ Recommended area for bustling night markets & great local restaurants
+✔ Recommended area to stay in Hong Kong for bustling night markets & great local restaurants

 Sandwiched between Tsim Sha Tsui and Mong Kok, Yau Ma Tei transitions perfectly between the glamour of south Kowloon’s boutiques and the working-class character of the areas further north.

 The quirky atmosphere in Yau Ma Tei is simply contagious.
 From bustling night markets to smoky street-side eateries that serve some of the tastiest fare in the city, it’s never boring here, day or night.
 That alone puts this cool little neighbourhood in Kowloon among our top picks of the best areas to stay in Hong Kong.

 Attractions in Yau Ma Tei: Temple Street Night Market, Tin Hau Temple, Hong Kong International Hobby and Toy Museum, Yau Ma Tei Fruit Market, Australia Diary Company

 Like TST the south, Yau Ma Tei is one of the better choices for where to stay in Hong Kong for finding budget accommodation.
 Lacking anything as infamous as Chungking Mansions, the neighbourhood doesn’t beg me to offer up any kind of restrictive advice on where you shouldn’t stay here.
 The area is safe, even at night, if a little hectic.